ModelEarth/hello-framework-root/README.md

 In this example, the content of the "dist" folder are moved into the root of a repo.

-This allows the static files to reside at the root of the repo.

 With this deployment, the docs folder can remain in the same repo and could contain an index.html file with an overview of the source docs.

+Test results: Placing the Dist files in the root of the repo broke the formatting:

 [model.earth/hello-framework-root](https://model.earth/hello-framework-root)